Global Solidarity. Shared Responsibility.

 The Center for Health and Hope is a 501(c)3 charitable non-profit organization.
 Your gifts directly benefit those affected and infected by HIV and AIDS.

-Need a Birthday or Other Gift?
+Need a Christmas or Hanukkah Gift?

 The mission of the Center for Health and Hope is to support and advocate for persons infected and affected by HIV and AIDS around the world with programs of education, prevention, care and treatment.
 As a faith-based organization operating for more than ten years, the